-Matt and Laura have since been joined by a tribe of committed staff and volunteers active in multiple countries around the world.
+Matt and Laura have since been joined by a group of committed staff and volunteers active in multiple countries around the world.
 Matt serves as the CEO of the organization and continues in undercover work, field training of teams, covert gear development, and public speaking.
-Laura is the VP of Marketing & Communications, and leads marketing and donor strategy for the organization.
+Laura is the Chief Communications Officer, and leads strategy for the organization.
 After living overseas for seven years, their homebase is now Colorado Springs, CO.

 The Parkers are honored to help empower such courageous and persevering work on behalf of freedom.

 The inspiring, award-winning story of how The Exodus Road began.
 A husband, a wife, and the gritty journey into undercover work.